kerimamansaryyev/pusher_channels_test_app/README.md

 ## How to test?
 Visit [test.pusher.com](https://test.pusher.com), ensure that the cluster set to `mt1` and try to trigger some messages.
-In the app's chat room you should be able to the messages triggered from the website.
+In the app's chat room you should be able to see the messages triggered from the website.

 # Structure and architecture
 - FDD (Feature-Driven-Design) is used as a primary architectural solution.